The best books on the Trump presidency

 The Trump Tapes: Bob Woodward's Twenty Interviews with President Donald Trump

-Woodward took the unprecedented step of releasing the actual audio recordings of his nineteen interviews with the president (and an interview from the 2016 campaign trail) in this audiobook so listeners could hear the president's words directly.
+...
+Woodward took the unprecedented step of releasing the actual audio recordings of his nineteen interviews with the president in this audiobook (and an interview from the 2016 campaign trail) so listeners could hear his words directly.

 View AudiobookThe view from inside the Trump White House